What is Telemedicine?

 What Types of Conditions are Treated with Telemedicine?

-With telemedicine, doctors can treat various illnesses, prescribe medications, and offer convenient follow-up care.
+With telemedicine, doctors can treat various illnesses, manage medications, and offer convenient follow-up care.
 Common conditions include:

 While some other conditions, like sore throat, yeast infections, and tick bites, may require additional testing in an office.
 In addition, telemedicine should never be used for urgent care needs, first-time visits, or specialized exams that may require imaging or blood tests.
 People who have hearing or vision impairments may also find it difficult to use telemedicine services.